cadet/CADET-Core/CONTRIBUTING.md

 Please feel free to open issues or submit patches (preferably as pull requests) at any time.
 For planned larger contributions, we would encourage you to get in touch with us first, e.g. through the [CADET forum](https://forum.cadet-web.de/).

-For detailed information on how to contribute, including installation, dependencies, code style, testing, publishing, or model expansion, please refer to our [Developer Guide](https://cadet.github.io/master/developer_guide/index.html).
+For detailed information on how to contribute, including installation, dependencies, code style, testing, publishing, or model expansion, please refer to our [Developer Guide](https://cadet.github.io/master/developer_guide/index.html) and adhere to RSE best practices as described in the [RSE guide](https://rse-guidelines.readthedocs.io/en/latest).

 ## Issues & Pull Requests